-All developments must install broadband infrastructure in compliance with Federal Register 81 FR 31181 "Narrowing the Digital Divide through Installation of Broadband Infrastructure".
-Installation must result in speeds in each unit (living or dining room and each bedroom) and all common areas meeting the Federal Communications Commission's Fourteenth Broadband Deployment Report or the speed required to qualify as Tier 2 broadband service under Ohio Revised Code 122.40, whichever speed requirement is higher at the time of generating pre-construction estimates.
-Owners are not required to pay for tenants' service but must provide free access in all common areas (exclusive of circulation space) through the Extended Use Period (does not apply to developments in areas that lack adequate broadband service according to the most recent Federal Communications Commission maps).
+All developments must install wireless broadband infrastructure in compliance with Federal Register 81 FR 31181 "Narrowing the Digital Divide through Installation of Broadband Infrastructure".
+Installation must result in speeds in each unit (living or dining room and each bedroom) and all common areas meeting the Federal Communications Commission's definition in effect at the time of generating the preconstruction estimates.
+Owners are not required to pay for tenants' service but must provide free access in all common areas (exclusive of circulation space) through the Extended Use Period (does not apply to developments in areas that lack broadband service).